Sam-Gunawan/Calculator-DSA-Midterm/README.md

 Users would get to enter a series of working under one line instead of doing it multiple times.
 The calculations includes:
--addition, subtraction, division and multiplications -trigonometries (sine, cosine, tangent, sinh, cosh, tanh) -logarithm and surds
+-addition, subtraction, division and multiplications -trigonometries (sine, cosine, tangent, asin, acos, atan) -logarithm and surds

 with these in mind the calculator promises a function almost similar towards the scientific calculator itself.